VPNL/fLoc/README.md

 - Press `[Command + period]` to halt experiment on a Mac or `[Ctrl + period]` on a PC.
 - Enter `sca` to return to MATLAB command line.
 - Please report bugs on GitHub.
+- On Gennari: '[Option + command + esc]' to quit the performance window after run is complete

 ## Code